 Comprehensive Graduation Requirements

 The Associate of Technical Study degree prepares students with the skills necessary to enter and compete effectively in today’s workforce.
-It is awarded for the successful completion of an individually planned technical education program which contains an area of concentration formed either by an intra-institutional combination of courses from two or more different technical programs or by credit (maximum of 30 semester credit hours) awarded by the College for courses completed or training received at other institutions with which the College has entered into an articulation agreement.
+It is awarded for the successful completion of an individually planned technical education program that contains an area of concentration formed either by an intra-institutional combination of courses from two or more different technical programs or by credit (maximum of 30 semester credit hours) awarded by the College for courses completed or training received at other institutions with which the College has entered into an articulation agreement.

 - Students must complete an ATS contract, which includes an outline of specific coursework to be taken to earn the ATS degree.
 Students must work with an academic counselor to develop the ATS contract.

 - Students must satisfactorily complete at least 60 semester credits at the 1000-level or higher.
-No more than 3 credits of the 60 credits can be completed in Physical Education.
+No more than 3 of the 60 credits can be completed in physical education.

 - Students must achieve a minimum overall grade point average of 2.00 for all courses attempted at Cuyahoga Community College (with exceptions as provided under College policies for repeating a course, Grade Forgiveness and Fresh Start).

 - Students must complete a minimum of 20 of the 60 semester credits at Cuyahoga Community College after the ATS application has been approved.

 - Special Topics, Independent Study/Research and Cooperative Education courses may be applied toward the general education and program requirements unless otherwise noted.

 General Education Requirements

-Each of the College’s degree programs require that students complete a set amount of courses in the areas of general education which include: Communication, Mathematics and Data Analysis, Natural and Physical Sciences, Arts and Humanities, and Social and Behavioral Sciences.
+Each of the College’s degree programs require that students complete a set amount of courses in the areas of general education that include: Communication, Mathematics and Data Analysis, Natural and Physical Sciences, Arts and Humanities, and Social and Behavioral Sciences.
 Students completing the general education requirements, along with the specific program and elective requirements for a degree will have achieved the College’s general education outcomes.

 Communication (6 semester credits)